 Using the tnsxcom command, you can transfer files in tnsxfrm format to TS directories.
 You can set various modes for functions such as syntax checking, updating, or creating new TS directories.
-The command has the following syntax:
+The command has the following syntax (abbreviated form, further details and options on page 307):

-'''

-tnsxcom[[-d_num-l-s-S-u] file ...]

-'''
+tnsxcom [-d_num] [modus] [file ...]